troglobit/troglobit.github.io/source/multicast-howto.markdown

    dangerous.
 Without proper limitation, like switches with support for IGMP Snooping, multicast IS broadcast.

+3. I cannot change the TTL of the multicast sender, what can I do?!

+   Ouch, then you may have to use some firewall mangling technique.
+   Here is how you could do it on Linux with iptables:

+        iptables -t mangle -A OUTPUT -d <group> -j TTL --ttl-set 128

+   Where `group` is the multicast group address of the stream you want to change the TTL of.
+From this [RedHat mailing list entry][11].

-3. I want to use the loopback interface, but it doesn't show in `pimd`?
+4. I want to use the loopback interface, but it doesn't show in `pimd`?

    Some interfaces, like `lo` or `tunN`, do not have the `MULTICAST` interface flag set by default.
 It should work if you enable it: